• Skip to primary navigation

 While many credit cards for borrowers with poor or limited credit are secured cards, not everyone is willing or able to put down a security deposit up front.
 Unsecured credit cards don’t have this requirement, meaning no deposit is needed and your credit limit won’t be determined by the amount you pay.

-Unfortunately, when issuing cards for people with bad credit, issuers tend to make up for a lack of a security deposit elsewhere, often with expensive fees or bad borrowing terms.
-To find the right unsecured credit card for your financial needs, check out our top five picks.
+Unfortunately, when lending to people with bad credit, credit card issuers tend to make up for a lack of a security deposit elsewhere—like with expensive fees, high interest rates, or bad borrowing terms.
+However, there are still some diamonds in the rough, and we’ve found the best ones.
+To find the right unsecured credit card for you, check out our top five picks.

 Best unsecured credit cards for bad credit